emmercm/www/src/blog/what-is-a-docker-digest.md

 94a00394bc5a8ef503fb59db0a7d0ae9e1119866e8aee8ba40cd864cea69ea1a
 ```

-This manifest digest is a sort of "[merkle tree](https://en.wikipedia.org/wiki/Merkle_tree)" in that it's hash of its children's hashes - the platform-specific digests.
+This manifest digest is a sort of "[merkle tree](https://en.wikipedia.org/wiki/Merkle_tree)" in that it's a hash of its children's hashes - the platform-specific digests.

-In order to refer to this exact image, we would put this in a Dockerfile:
+In order to refer to this exact image, we would put this in a Dockerfile (remember the tag here is ignored, it's just for readability):

 ```dockerfile
 FROM node:14.7.0@sha256:94a00394bc5a8ef503fb59db0a7d0ae9e1119866e8aee8ba40cd864cea69ea1a